PIH Health Family Medicine Residency Program - Whittier

 • Unopposed program in a 548-bed hospital

-• Continuity outpatient care at our on-site Family Practice Center
+• Continuity outpatient care at our on-site Family Medicine Center

 • Rotations in Home Care, Geriatric Care and Palliative Care